-- a.
-The HRC Investigation Department held one tester training during the 2007 program year.
-HRC was able to train eight new testers to help in housing discrimination investigations. - b.
-The Housing Rights Center ("HRC") conducted twenty audit tests to measure accent discrimination (discrimination based on accent).
-Ten of these tests measured discrimination against people with disabilities.
-Of these 10 tests, three (30%) showed evidence of discrimination against people with disabilities.
-HRC also conducted 10 tests to measure discrimination against families with children.
-None of the familial status tests showed evidence of discrimination against families with children.
+a.
+The HRC Investigation Department held one tester training during the 2008 program year.
+HRC was able to train six new testers to help in housing discrimination investigations.

+The Housing Rights Center ("HRC") conducted 12 on-site tests to measure race discrimination in the rental market in Lancaster.
+In all of these tests the protected tester was African American and the control tester was Caucasian.
+Four of the tests showed evidence of discrimination against the African American tester (33%).